7 Reasons Why You Should Foster a Pet Over The Holidays · Kinship

 Your cozy holiday home provides the perfect backdrop for a dog to showcase their best behavior and charm potential adopters.
 You might just be the magic ingredient that helps them find their family.

-Forget about another ugly holiday sweater, fostering lets you be the ultimate trendsetter in compassion.
-Who needs knitted snowmen when you can have a canine sidekick rocking around the Christmas tree with you?
+Forget about another ugly holiday sweater — fostering lets you be the ultimate trendsetter in compassion.
+Plus, who needs knitted snowmen when you can have a canine sidekick rocking around the Christmas tree with you?

 “Fostering a dog is one of the most rewarding experiences, so why not do it when rescues and shelters need it most?”
 Reask asks.